Trieste, Italy - what to see and do in 24 hours

 Piazza Unita D’italia

 Trieste, Italy always seems to be at the crossroads for travelers coming or going from Croatia to Italy and back.
 But those with more time on their schedule should really spend a little time discovering this wonderful city.
+I think it’s definitely worth a visit to Trieste especially if you’re anywhere along the border of Croatia and Italy.
 There’s a lot to discover and enjoy with the city’s unique landmarks and attractions with only 24 hours to spare.
-Most of the attractions are within the center of the historic district, so check out the highlights on Trieste, Italy – what to see and do in 24 hours.

-Places to visit in Trieste
+Places to visit in Trieste, Italy

 1) A walk along the waterfront area of Trieste will allow you to see many of the city’s historic sites, the main piazzas, dining and shopping venues that are close to the bay front.